matt-aes/bazaar/README.md

 ### Building and Deploying

-Create the Docker images for all services, and push the images to Docker Hub.
-You will want to
+Create the Docker images for all services, and push the images to the repository.
+First set the
+$DEV_REGISTRY environment variable to point to your preferred Docker repo, then

 `make all`

-Apply the service YAML files and the traffic agent RBAC
+Deploy the application by `kubectl apply`'ing the service YAML files and the traffic agent RBAC.

 `make deploy`

-See all the running pods
+View all the pods, showing the services are being deployed, creating containers, or running.

 `kubectl get pods`

-The appservice should run with the traffic-agent sidecar
+Each service should run with a `traffic-agent` sidecar, so when you describe a pod you should see both the name of the service for that pod, and the `traffic-agent`.

 `kubectl describe pod <appservice pod UID here>`

 `kubectl describe deployment <appservice pod UID here>`

-Start the edgectl daemon, needed for the client side to connect to the cluster.
+Once all the pods are up and running, start the `edgectl daemon`, needed for the client to connect to the cluster.

 `edgectl daemon`